Appearance

 On the Products screen, click the "Add Product" button at the top right.

-This will open the Add New Product screen, where you'll need to enter the product name and choose the product type either Physical Product or Digital Product.
-Once selected, you'll be taken to the Edit Product page.
+This action will open a new Add New Product modal, where you’ll enter the product name and select the product type, either Physical Product or Digital Product.
+After making your selection, click on the Add Product button and you’ll be redirected to the Edit Product page to configure all product details.

 1. Basic Product Information